Proglang-Uni-Freiburg/multiparty-proxy/README.md

 ## prerequistes:
 * python 3
-* windows computer (has not been tried in other operating systems)
+* windows computer (some functionalities might work in other opertating systems but it hasn't been tried)
 * the following python libraries:
     * uvicorn
     * fastAPI